ansys/pyoptislang/doc/source/user_guide/index.rst

     osl.shutdown()

 If the project file exists, it is opened; otherwise, a new project file is created on the specified path.
-Please note that the :func:`shutdown() <ansys.optislang.core.Optislang.shutdown>` function should be executed when the :class:`Optislang <ansys.optislang.core.Optislang>` instance is no more needed.
+Please note that the :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` function should be executed when the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance is no more needed.

 The :class:`Optislang <ansys.optislang.core.Optislang>` class provides several functions which enable to control or query the project.
-The following example shows how to open an existing project and run it using the :func:`start() <ansys.optislang.core.Optislang.start>` function.
+The following example shows how to open an existing project and run it using the :func:`start() <ansys.optislang.core.optislang.Optislang.start>` function.

 .. code:: python